keyper-labs/PalmeraModule/doc/diagram/General Overview of Principal Work Flow Of Palmera Module.md

-# Palmera Module Principal of Diagrmas - Technical Specification
+# Palmera Module Principal of Diagramas - Technical Specification

 ## Table of Contents